-1. No new roads, snowmobile or administrative roads will be allowed.

-2. Existing roads and administrative roads that were to have been closed by the December 31, 1975 deadline but have not yet been removed will be closed by no later than March 31, 1987.
+- 1. No new roads, snowmobile or administrative roads will be allowed. - 2.
+Existing roads and administrative roads that were to have been closed by the December 31, 1975 deadline but have not yet been removed will be closed by no later than March 31, 1987.
 Any non-conforming roads or, snowmobile trails or resulting from newly classified wilderness areas will also be phased out as rapidly as possible and in any case will be closed by the end of the third calendar year following classification.
-In each case the Department of Environmental Conservation will:

--- close such roads and snowmobile trails to motor vehicles as may be open to the public;

--- prohibit all administrative use of such roads and trails by motor vehicles; and, maintenance of such roads and trails will be curtailed and efforts made to encourage revegetation with lower forms of vegetation to permit their conversion to foot trails and, where appropriate, horse trails.
+In each case the Department of Environmental Conservation will: - -- close such roads and snowmobile trails to motor vehicles as may be open to the public; - -- prohibit all administrative use of such roads and trails by motor vehicles; and, - -- block such roads and trails by logs, boulders or similar means other than gates. - 3.
+During the phaseout period the use of motorized vehicles by administrative personnel for transportation of materials and personnel will be limited to the minimum required for proper interim administration and the removal of nonconforming uses.; and, - -- maintenance of such roads and trails will be curtailed and efforts made to encourage revegetation with lower forms of vegetation to permit their conversion to foot trails and, where appropriate, horse trails.